fixm-ccb/FIXM-Core-4.2.0-testing/docs/ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm.md

 Field 3 in an ATS message denotes the message type.
-FIXM is concerned with modelling information that may be included in a message, but FIXM itself does not define messages (section **Error!
-Reference source not found.**).
+FIXM is concerned with modelling information that may be included in a message, but FIXM itself does not define messages.
 As such, there is no equivalent of ATS field 3 in FIXM.

 ## Field 5